shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Remove scan requirements for all typhon neuromods [*]Start on second day (Now new and improved, thanks to JerryTerry letting me use their [url=https://www.nexusmods.com/prey2017/mods/68]"Natural Day 2 Start"[/url] mod!)
 [*]More guns - Adds [url=https://www.nexusmods.com/prey2017/mods/69]guns with randomized projectiles[/url]﻿ to the item spawn pool.
-[*](new in v0.30) G.O.T.S.
+[*]G.O.T.S.
 (Get Off The Station) mode - The station's self destruct will start as soon as you wake up in the Neuromod Division.
 Can you escape before time runs out?
+[*](new in v0.31) Gravity toggles - enable 0G everywhere, or 1G in the Exterior+GUTS.
+Not intended for serious playthroughs.
 [/list]

 [b][u]QUICK START INSTRUCTIONS[/u][/b]